You are here

 For cattle, we are assessing the technical performance and demonstrating the benefits of combined UHF and LF technology.
 Compulsory tagging of cattle in the UK is anticipated for 2022.
 We are exploring the application of UHF technologies for cattle traceability in Scotland.

-Enhanced Efficiency savings for supply chains
+Enhanced efficiency savings for supply chains

 As of 2019, the UK dairy industry produced 0.5M low-value calves annually.
 Many of these calves enter the dairy-beef production cycle and move to rearing units that are different to place of birth.
 However, on entry to the rearing unit, there is limited calf health information available, and calves tend to be mixed with calves from various sources with different health statuses.
 Therefore, calves are exposed to new disease pathogens with the potential to impact future performance and welfare.
 In these low-value calf systems, mortality and disease are high.
 There is a growing evidence base for the cow-with-calf dairying system.
 Although economically valuable (depending on committed milk price and beef product premiums) and despite consumer demand for these high welfare alternative production systems, there is no committed route-to-market for calves from these systems.
 Through participatory research, we are exploring current supply and demand within Scottish supply chains for low-value and alternatively produced calves.